 If your fabric roman shades are looking dull and stained, revive them with fabric dye.
 Improved cold-water dyes, suitable for natural fibers and polyester blends, will enable you to recolor your shades without fabric shrinkage or stretching of the shade cords.
 Use these tips to successfully dye your fabric roman shades.

 Step 1 - Weigh the Shades and Clean Them Before Dyeing

 Determine how many pounds your shades weigh and buy one package of cold water fabric dye for each pound.
 Choose a slightly darker color for synthetic blends as they do not absorb dye as readily as natural fibers.
 Vacuum, brush and spot-clean the shades as needed before applying dye.
 Wind up the lifting cords loosely and dye them too.
 If you are not happy with the dyed cords, replace them with new color-matched lifting strings.

 Step 2 - Prepare the Dyeing Basin

 Run about 10 inches of cold water into a large stainless steel sink, enough cold water to cover the shades.
-In a separate bowl, mix the packages of cold water dye, fixer and salt with 1 pint (500 ml) of tap water at its hottest temperature.
+In a separate bowl, mix the packages of cold water dye, fixer and salt with one pint (500 ml) of tap water at its hottest temperature.
 Put on rubber gloves and stir the dye solution with a stainless steel spoon until completely blended.
 Add the dye to the cold water in the sink and stir once to meld it evenly with the water.
 Keep the gloves on until after the shades are washed following dyeing.